-- Appropriate hand-washing and/or hand sanitizing.
+- Wear a mask and have girls wear a mask. - Practice social distancing and proper spacing between campers. - Appropriate hand washing and/or hand sanitizing.
 This assumes adequate wash basins and/or sanitizing pumps are at key locations. - Cough/sneeze "into your sleeve."
 Covering coughs/sneezes with one's hands is no longer desired behavior; bury coughs/sneezes in one's shoulder.
 Note: view "Why Don't We Do It in Our Sleeves?" on YouTube. - Keep peoples' hands away from their faces. - Make it a camp rule that personal supplies hairbrushes, pillows, caps, contact lens solutions, make-up belong to the owner and should not be shared with others. - Make it regular practice that one drinks only from one's personal drinking cup; no sharing, even "to be nice." - Increase the social distance between people, especially in dining rooms. - Sleep head-to-toe rather than nose-to-nose in bunks, tents & so forth.
-Go for the greatest distance between sleeping heads. - For resident camps: maintain at least 30" between beds and sleep head-to-toe (top bunk has the person's head at one end, the bottom bunk has the person's head at the other end). o Utilize universal precautions for and by everyone. - Direct Health Center staff to isolate people with questionable symptoms until communicable illness can be ruled out. - Instruct staff to direct campers complaining of gastro-intestinal upset to the Health Center for assessment.
-Don't wait for kids to throw up!

-- Make certain that food service staff know and implement safe food handling practices. - When food service personnel have questionable symptoms, especially those associated with the gastro-intestinal track, keep them away from food preparation until appropriately improved.
+Go for the greatest distance between sleeping heads. - For resident camps: maintain distance, ideally six feet, between beds and sleep head-to-toe (top bunk has the person's head at one end, the bottom bunk has the person's head at the other end).
+Utilize universal precautions for and by everyone.
+See the ACA Operating Guidance for specific recommendations by state.
+State Operating Guidance for Summer 2021 | American Camp Association (acacamps.org) - Direct Health Center staff to isolate people with questionable symptoms until communicable illness can be ruled out. - Instruct staff to direct campers complaining of gastro-intestinal upset to the Health Center for assessment.
+Do not wait for kids to throw up! - Make certain that food service staff know and implement safe food handling practices. - When food service personnel have questionable symptoms, especially those associated with the gastro-intestinal track, keep them away from food preparation until appropriately improved.